feathersjs/docs/guides/step-by-step/readme.md

 It does not assume any prior knowledge of Feathers.

+By the time you finish this guide, you will
-You will have a solid understanding of basic Feathers by the time you finish this guide.
+- have a solid understanding of Feathers basics
-You will understand how Feathers permits your code to be database agnostic, how a Feathers server simultaneously and transparently supports a HTTP REST API, Feathers REST clients, and Feathers websocket clients.
+- understand how Feathers permits your code to be database agnostic.
+- understand how a Feathers server simultaneously and transparently supports a HTTP REST API, Feathers REST clients, and Feathers Websocket clients.

-You will understand you can access your database from the client as if that client code was running on the server.
+- understand that you can access your database from the client as if that client code was running on the server.

-You will understand that the Feathers generators will structure your application for you, and you will understand what boilerplate they produce.
+- understand that the Feathers generators will structure your application for you, and you will understand what boilerplate they produce.

-By the time you finish this guide, you will be ready to write a first, small app.
+By the time you finish this guide, you will be ready to write your first, small app.